MKLab-ITI/pygrank/tutorials/postprocessors.md

 Constructor details are provided, including arguments inherited from and passed to parent classes.
 All of them can be used through the code patterns presented at the library's [documentation](documentation.md).

+### FairPostprocessor

+Adjusts node scores so that the sum of sensitive nodes is closer to the sum of non-sensitive ones.
+Initializes the fairness-aware postprocessor.

+Args:
+ * *ranker:* The base ranking algorithm.
+ * *method:* The method with which to adjust weights.
+If "O" (default) an optimal gradual adjustment is performed.
+If "B" node scores are weighted according to whether the nodes are sensitive, so that the sum of sensitive node scores becomes equal to the sum of non-sensitive node scores.
+If "reweight" the graph is pre-processed so that, when possible, walks are equally probable to visit sensitive or non-sensitive nodes at non-restarting iterations.

 ### FairWeights

+Weights node scores based on whether they are sensitive, so that the sum of sensitive and non-sensitive scores are equal.

 ### Normalize